-The institution contribution rate required for future service benefits alone at the date of the valuation was 16% of pensionable salaries and the trustee company, on the advice of the actuary, agreed to increase the institution contribution rate to 16% of pensionable salaries from 1 October 2009.
+The scheme-wide contribution rate required for future service benefits alone at the date of the valuation was 16% of pensionable salaries and the trustee company, on the advice of the actuary, increased the institution contribution rate to 16% of pensionable salaries from 1 October 2009.

-Since 31 March 2008 global investment markets have continued to fall and at 31 March 2009 the actuary has estimated that the funding level under the new scheme specific funding regime had fallen from 103% to 74%.
-This estimate is based on the funding level at 31 March 2008, adjusted to reflect the fund's actual investment performance over the year and changes in market conditions (market conditions affect both the valuation rate of interest and also the inflation assumption which in turn impacts on the salary and pension increase assumptions).
+Since 31 March 2008 global investment markets have continued to fluctuate and at 31 March 2010 the actuary has estimated that the funding level under the new scheme specific funding regime had fallen from 103% to 91% (a deficit of $\pm 3,065$ million).
+Compared to the previous 12 months, the funding level has improved from 74% (as at 31 March 2009) to 91%.
+This estimate is based on the funding level at 31 March 2008, adjusted to reflect the fund's actual investment performance over the two years and changes in market conditions (market conditions affect both the valuation rate of interest and also the inflation assumption which in turn impacts on the salary and pension increase assumptions).

-On the FRS17 basis, using a AA bond discount rate of 7.1% per annum based on spot yields, the actuary estimated that the funding level at 31 March 2009 was 86%.
-An estimate of the funding level measured on a buy-out basis at that date was approximately 46%.
+On the FRS17 basis, using a AA bond discount rate of 5.6% per annum based on spot yields, the actuary estimated that the funding level at 31 March 2010 was 80%.
+An estimate of the funding level measured on a buy-out basis at that date was approximately 57%.

 Surpluses or deficits which arise at future valuations may impact on the institution's future contribution commitment.
 A deficit may require additional funding in the form of higher contribution requirements, where a surplus could, perhaps, be used to similarly reduce contribution requirements.
-The sensitivities regarding the principal assumptions used to measure the scheme liabilities are set out below:
+The sensitivities regarding the principal assumptions used to measure the scheme liabilities on a technical provisions basis as at the date of the last triennial valuation are set out below:

-Assumption Change in assumption Impact on scheme liabilities Valuation rate of interest Increase/decrease by 0.5% Decrease/increase by £2.2 billion Rate of pension increases Increase/decrease by 0.5% Increase/decrease by £1.5 billion Rate of salary growth Increase/decrease by 0.5% Increase/decrease by £0.7 billion Rate of mortality More prudent assumption (move to long cohort future improvements from the medium cohort adopted at the valuation)
+Assumption Change in assumption Impact on scheme liabilities Valuation rate of interest Increase/decrease by 0.5% Decrease/increase by £2.2 billion Rate of pension increases Increase/decrease by 0.5% Increase/decrease by £1.5 billion Rate of salary growth Increase/decrease by 0.5% Increase/decrease by £0.7 billion Rate of mortality More prudent assumption (move to long cohort future improvements from the medium cohort adopted at the valuation) Increase by £1.6 billion